rekales/dotnet-reviewer/visual-basic.md

 ### SqlCommand methods
 **cmd.Parameters.AddWithValue([stringParameter], [value])**
-- for adding values to parameters **cmd.ExecuteNonQuery()**
+- for adding values to parameters
+**cmd.ExecuteNonQuery()**
-- for procedures that doesn't return data (i.e. INSERT) **cmd.ExecuteQuery()**
+- for procedures that doesn't return data (i.e. INSERT)
+**cmd.ExecuteQuery()**
 **cmd.ExecuteScalar()**
 - if returning one row and one column

+## Still Under Construction